TIS-Cloud-Team/oracle-cloud-day-kube-demo/README.md

 ## Introduction

 This demo shows how to quickly deploy from GitHub Actions to Oracle's Container Engine for Kubernetes (OKE) service.
+On a git push, the application in [`apps/http-echo`](./apps/http-echo) is deployed by GitHub Actions.
+The application is deployed to OKE, a load balancer is created, and the application is available at http://129.159.33.175/ (as of Oct 17, 2023).

+GitHub Actions is a Continuous Integration and Continuous Delivery ([CI/CD](https://en.wikipedia.org/wiki/CI/CD)) service, managed by GitHub.
+It's a system for building, testing, and deploying code.

+Oracle Container Engine for Kubernetes ([OKE](https://www.oracle.com/cloud/cloud-native/container-engine-kubernetes/)) is a Kubernetes as a service platform, managed by Oracle.
+[Kubernetes](https://en.wikipedia.org/wiki/Kubernetes) is an open-source container orchestration system for automating software deployment, auto-scaling, and operations.

+## Code

 The GitHub Actions workflow is defined in [`.github/workflows/ci-kubectl.yml`](./.github/workflows/ci-kubectl.yml).
-On a push, the application in [`apps/http-echo`](./apps/http-echo) is deployed and available at http://129.159.33.175/ (as of Oct 17, 2023).

 The container definition for the demo app can be found in [`apps/http-echo/deployment.yml`](./apps/http-echo/deployment.yml).

 The service definition (which creates the load balancer) can be found in [`apps/http-echo/service.yml`](./apps/http-echo/service.yml).

 ## Benefits